- Let’s start by discussing, What is Visual Merchandising?

 This way, you increase brand value and sales for your store.

-Lighting is the most important aspect of visual merchandising display.
+Lighting is the most important aspect of the visual merchandising display.
 If done correctly, it will aid in selling the merchandise, and if not, it can create a negative impact, even if they are worth hundreds of thousands.

 You should maintain a proper proportion of lights and shadow in your visual merchandising displays because excess in either of those may hide product details or may even change the color of the products.